mastrogpt/python-starter/README.md

 - Open it in VSCode
 - Press F1  and the "Reopen in Container"

-# Configuration
+# Secrets

-- Open a new terminal.
+- Copy the `.env.example` in `.env`
+- Add your secrets there.
+- Pass the parameters as secrets to your function with `#--param ARGUMENT $VARIABLE`
-- Wait the setup is complete
+- Read the secrets as function arguments
-- Provide Nuvolaris username and password

-You are ready to develop!

-# Developtment
+# Development

-Use from the terminal
+Use the Nuvolaris Icon to execute or use from the terminal:

 - `devel` to run a local development environment
 - `deploy` to deploy everything in cloud

-You can also use our extension for using it.
- Click on the "nuvolaris" icon and you have the commands available.
+- `login` to login again

+Note those are actually shortcuts for:

+- `nuv ide devel`
+- `nuv ide deploy`
+- `nuv ide login`

+Check `nuv ide` subcommand for more options.